exercism/go/exercises/grep/README.md

 ## Implementation

-Define a single Go func, GrepFiles, which accepts a pattern string, a slice of flags which are strings, and a slice of filename strings.
+In package grep, Define a single Go func, Search, which accepts a pattern string, a slice of flags which are strings, and a slice of filename strings.
-GrepFiles should return a slice of strings of the output for the given flags and filenames.
+Search should return a slice of strings of the output for the given flags and filenames.

-Use the following signature for func GrepFiles:
+Use the following signature for func Search:

 ```
-func GrepFiles(pattern string, flags []string, files []string) []string {
+func Search(pattern string, flags, files []string) []string {
 ```